 Mr. Clean Magic Erasers really live up to their name: They seem to scrub away dirt, grime, and muck while you barely lift a finger.
 However, much as we’d all love it if a Magic Eraser got any cleaning job done perfectly 100 percent of the time, you’re not actually supposed to use them on every single surface.
-In fact, they could make a few areas of your home worse in the long run.
+In fact, they could even make a few areas of your home worse in the long run.

 What is in a Magic Eraser that makes it work?